Our Verdict

 This carrier uses the European belt path with color-coded indicators and a decal line for leveling.
 The pathway slots are large and wide open with easy access.
 The bright blue color keeps you on the right track, and you don't need to finagle with anything.
 The level line is not very long, and given that it is your only indicator and you're comparing it to the ground beneath the car, it would be nice if it were longer.

-Also, once the shoulder belt is in place, you can't see it at all, making final judgment difficult.
+Also, once the shoulder belt is in place, you can't see it at all, making the final judgment difficult.
 Overall, it is pretty solid when installed with a little wiggle.
 We liked that the handle position for driving is clearly indicated on the carrier, so you don't forget the correct position.
 Something we suspect most parents forget.

 Ease of Use